BlockchainCommons/Learning-FROST-from-the-Command-Line/04_0_FROST_and_Bitcoin.md

 an irrevocable way.
 Group governance and organizational decision-making could both benefit.

-However, another use case is likely to have even more immediate usage: controlling digital assets, in particular Bitcoin.
-Because the most mature toolset to date is focused on Zcash, working with Bitcoin is a bit more of a challenge.
+However, another use case is likely to have even more immediate
+applicability: controlling digital assets, in particular Bitcoin.
+Because ZF FROST, the most mature toolset to date, is focused on Zcash, working with Bitcoin is a bit more of a challenge.
 However, this chapter demonstrates that it's entirely possible.

 ## Objectives for this Chapter